Grade 1Science

-Focus: In this unit, students investigate with sound and light to see how sound and light can be used to communicate with an audience in a theater.
+In this unit, students investigate with light and sound to see how they can be used to communicate with an audience in a theater.
+Students will explore different light sources, mirrors, and shadows.
 Students will determine the relationship between vibrations and sound.
-Students will explore different light sources, mirrors, and shadows.
-They will further explore waves and their applications in technologies for information transfer in Grade 4 Unit 1 Energy Transfer and Transformation and Grade 4 Unit 2 Investigating Waves.
+They will further explore waves and their applications in technologies for information transfer in Grade 4 Unit 1 Energy Transfer and Transformation, and Grade 4 Unit 2 Investigating Waves.

 Students explore concepts that include the following: